New Jersey: Educational standards

 New Jersey is known for the high quality of its education.
-In 2024, New Jersey spent the second-most per public school student among all states, behind New York, amounting to $26,600 spent per pupil; Over 50% of the expenditure is allocated to student instruction.
+In 2024, New Jersey spent the second-most per public school student among all states, behind New York, amounting to $26,600 spent per pupil.
+In 2018, over 50% of the expenditure was allocated to student instruction.

-New Jersey is home to several prestigious private universities, including Princeton University in Princeton in Mercer County, one of the world's most prominent research universities, which was ranked first for the tenth consecutive year among all national universities by U.S. News & World Report in 2025 and has ranked first in comparable lists published by Forbes and The Wall Street Journal, and public universities such as Rutgers University, headquartered in New Brunswick, Middlesex County, the state's flagship institution of higher education.
+New Jersey is home to several prestigious private universities, including Princeton University, one of the world's most prominent research universities, which was ranked first for the tenth consecutive year among all national universities by U.S. News & World Report in 2025 and has ranked first in comparable lists published by Forbes and The Wall Street Journal, and public universities such as Rutgers University, headquartered in New Brunswick, Middlesex County, the state's flagship institution of higher education.

-In 2014, New Jersey's school systems were ranked at the top of all fifty U.S. states by financial website WalletHub.
-In 2018, New Jersey's overall educational system was ranked second among all states to Massachusetts by U.S. News & World Report.
 In 2019, 2020, and 2021, Education Week also ranked New Jersey public schools the best of all U.S. states.

 In 2016, nine New Jersey-based high schools were ranked among the top 25 in the nation, more than any other state, in "America's Top High Schools 2016", published by Newsweek.

 In November 2023, New Jersey Governor Phil Murphy signed into law legislation eliminating testing for prospective teachers in reading, writing, and math, replacing it with an alternative certification process.

 Economy

-The U.S. Bureau of Economic Analysis estimates that New Jersey's gross state product in the third quarter of 2022 was $753 billion.
+According to the U.S. Bureau of Economic Analysis, in 2025, New Jersey's gross state product was $887.1 billion and the state's per capita personal income was $88,223.